-All students follow the National Curriculum by studying English, Mathematics, Science, Art, Geography, History, ICT, French or Spanish, Performing Arts (Music and Drama), Physical Education, Religious Education and Design Technology.
+All students follow the National Curriculum by studying English, Mathematics, Science, Art, Geography, History, ICT, French or Spanish, Performing Arts, Physical Education, Religious Education and Design Technology.
 The Key Stage 3 curriculum develops a strong foundation for these subject areas, strengthening skills and building knowledge required for further study, whilst striving to develop a passion and enthusiasm for learning.
-The curriculum and schemes of learning are being audited to ensure they are as least as ambitious as the National Curriculum requires.
+The curriculum and schemes of learning are continuously audited to ensure they are as least as ambitious as the National Curriculum requires.

 Key Stage 4

-Key Stage 4 will not start until students are in Year 10 to enable more students to develop the MFL skills in Years 7-9 to be able to access the more academic EBACC suite of subjects.
+Key Stage 4 begins when students are in Year 10 to enable more students to develop the MFL skills in Years 7-9 to be able to access the more academic Ebacc suite of subjects.

 At OMA, we want students to have choices.

 Students enter the academy significantly below National Average in their prior attainment, with high deprivation, above National Average % disadvantaged and % SEN. The majority of students are from white-working class backgrounds.
 The vast majority of students are from families that have an above average percentage of low level qualifications and likewise the percentage of adults who have level 3 qualifications or above is below average.

 Students, on the whole, will rely on the academy for their education and not parental support.
 They bring into academy, almost daily, pressure from their home-life and teaching staff provide the all-round pastoral care.
 Therefore careers is an integral part of the curriculum for students at OMA.
 Students in all year groups have a dedicated careers programme as well as experiencing career choices in their everyday learning.